Calculating Heat Loss: A Step-by-Step Guide

 2. How do you calculate U-value?

-The U-value is calculated by dividing the rate of heat transfer by the internal temperature gradient and external temperature gradient difference between the building, and the surface area through which the heat required is being transferred.
+To calculate the U-value, divide the rate of heat transfer by the internal temperature gradient and external temperature gradient difference between the building, and the surface area through which the heat required is being transferred.

 This calculation often requires specific knowledge of the materials being used.